Conquest of Paradise (song): At sport events

-"Conquest of Paradise" is played at home games for the New Zealand Super Rugby team Crusaders and Super League teams Widnes Vikings and Wigan Warriors.
+"Conquest of Paradise" is played at home games for the New Zealand Super Rugby team Crusaders, Rugby Premiership team Northampton Saints and Super League teams Widnes Vikings and Wigan Warriors.
 These days it is the unofficial theme tune for the city of Christchurch where the Crusaders rugby team is based.
 English football club Sheffield Wednesday also play Conquest of Paradise prior to their theme tune before kick off.
 "Conquest of Paradise" was also played at the Cricket World Cup (2011) and (2015) just before the national anthems of the two contesting national teams were played at the start of every match.
 It was also played during the 2010 and 2014 cricket World Twenty20 championships to uphold International Cricket Council's "spirit-of-cricket" concept just before the national anthems of the two playing teams.
 The Ultra-Trail du Mont-Blanc series uses "Conquest of Paradise" at the start, finish and prize ceremonies of its various ultramarathon races.
 It is also used by the Engadin Skimarathon to introduce the start of the competitors waves.
 At least in the years 2010–2013.
 Usually every minute it is interrupted to announce the time until "go!".
 German boxer Henry Maske used it as his theme song.
 At the long-distance sled-dog race Finnmarkslopet in Norway, the song is played every time a dog team crosses the finish line.